 If the answer to some or all of these questions is yes, the worker will likely be considered a permanent employee and will therefore be required to follow IR35 rules.
 Not following IR35 can have detrimental effects on the worker, including penalties and legal issues.
 Therefore, Hong Kong companies wishing to engage an IC in the UK must be mindful before putting this arrangement forward.

-Applying an EOR model to retain talent
+Applying an EOR model for retaining talent in the workplace

 An EOR model is often the ideal solution for retaining workers that relocate to another country, whether temporarily or permanently.
 Essentially, an EOR service provider, such as GoGlobal, can offer Hong Kong companies the legal vehicle to rehire workers in the UK.
 The EOR will handle the responsibilities of managing payroll administration in-country, while assuming the legal risks and tax liabilities of operating a business in the UK.